sdamadi/Today-I-learned/markdown_commands.md

+# Markdown Cheatsheet
-# This page helps me to easily figure out what markdown command I shoul use.
+This page helps me to easily figure out what markdown command I shoul use.
+`<!---just--->`

 The following link would be helpful:
 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)